thomaspinckney3/cs4501/README.md

     - Christine:
       - Thursday: 4:30 - 5:30 in Rice 436

-  - General Q&A (led by Tom): 1-2pm but please email to reserve a time first.
+  - General Q&A (led by Tom): Monday 1-2pm but please email/slack me to reserve a time first.

 There is also always help from the teaching staff and your fellow classmates through slack at https://cs4501-isa.slack.com.